 Below, you can see what percentage of total failures result from each cause.

-Now let’s look at the chart below to understand the potential impact Electrical Preventive Maintenance (EPM) can have on critical electrical equipment when properly implemented.
+Now let’s look at the potential impact Electrical Preventive Maintenance (EPM) can have on critical electrical equipment when properly implemented.
 This is a comparison of the percent of failures for equipment that had preventive maintenance versus equipment that did not.